ontola/home/_posts/2019-06-29-rdf-serialization-formats.md

 ## TL;DR

 - Use N-Triples if you want performant machine-to-machine communication.
-- Use HDT if you have huge datasets and require the best performance, and if you can find / build a fitting HDT implementation for your stack.
+- Use HDT if you have huge (static) datasets, want best performance, and if you can find / build a fitting HDT implementation for your stack.
 - Use JSON-LD if you want to improve your exsting JSON API.
 - Use Turtle if you want to manually read & edit your RDF.
 - Use Notation3 if you need RDF rules.